hsiupinggay/capstone-frontend/README.md

 2. We pass a lot of information from view to view that would have required join data from multiple tables if we used SQL databases.
 MongoDB allowed us to store data that is often accessed together in the same document.
 Since we already know which data will often be queried alongside others, it made sense to put them in the same document so that we don't need as many queries and joins.

  <h3>  Telegram API & CRON </h3>
-We wamted send users reminders through a platform that they would definitely take notice of throughout the day.
-We figured that chat messages are most suited as they are short and would attract immediate attention as opposed to emails or in app notifications.
+We figured that chat messages are most suited as reminders as they are short and would attract immediate attention as opposed to emails or in app notifications.
 CRON allowed us to send these messages at a specific date and time.
 The downside of this is that we are unable to reschedule a message once the CRON job has been queued.

  <h3>  Socket.io </h3>
 ------------------------- NEED TO FILL IN WHY WE CHOSE THIS -------------------------